naymspace/generator-naymspace-wp-plugin/README.md

         'type'  => '[checkbox|text]'
     ),

-The "<%= namespace %>" will be replaced by the generator, depending on the namespace and plugin name you provided.
-This is solely to prevent namespace-clashes, when using options in your plugin the hash-key ('someOption') acts as an id.
+You can retrieve the current value of your option in (almost) any place in your plugin via:

-Please have a look at [wordpress' codex](https://codex.wordpress.org/Writing_a_Plugin#File_Headers), which explains what metadata will be shown by wordpress' plugin manager.
+    Helper::get_option('someOption');

-Aside from that you only have to care about what modules are loaded when in the constructor.
-By default no modules are loaded.
+Aside from that, you only have to care about which modules are loaded in the constructor.

 ## Modules
-We aim to separate most features into modules.
-This way no unneccessary code has to be loaded, if it is not needed.
+The goal of this project is to have separate modules for separate concerns.
+This way no unneccessary code has to be loaded.
-For now there are just 3 modules:
+For now there are:

-#### Helper
+#### The Helper
-Some static methods to make your life a little easier.
+It's loaded automatically and contains some static methods to make your life easier.
+You should have a look!

 #### Frontend
-Loads scripts/main.js and stylesheets/main.css by default.
-Have a look into the module.
+Shows you how to load scripts and styles!

 #### Backend
 Creates an options page in the backend, which renders all the options you specified in the plugin's index.php.